OpenGov-Watch/www.opengov.watch/docs/30_reports/2024-04-governance-report.md

 ## Alice in Chains

 [The Chainalysis referendum](https://polkadot.subsquare.io/referenda/684) seems like a good candidate to be the biggest drama of next month with another huge ask of $10 million for the integration of the Polkadot relay chain to their platform.
 It has been claimed that Chainalysis “[is a surveillance platform](https://twitter.com/saxemberg/status/1781546776702386393)” and its “close ties” with [intelligence agencies](https://twitter.com/TugyTur/status/1781740481749061635) around the world have been underlined by different ecosystem agents.
 A very [heated discussion](https://x.com/TheKusamarian/status/1783866123441656000) took place on AAG during the presentation by the Chainalysis team as well.
 With the big whales on the Aye side and most of the DV on the Nay side, we will be observing this referendum closely in its following stages.

+Make sure to not miss future updates, [subscribe to our newsletter](https://www.polkalytics.io/).

 ## Notable mentions